 Certificates of Compliance

 Selling a home is not a simple process.
 Usually, months will pass before the transaction is complete.
-To expedite the process it is best to deal with the details as early as possible, lest these turn into stumbling blocks.
+To expedite the process it is best to deal with the details such as compliance certificates as early as possible, lest these turn into stumbling blocks.